 But if enablement is woven into that agent’s daily life, a manager could dig deeper to understand why the knowledge base is so hard to navigate, what additional information the agent would find helpful to have in the knowledge base, and iterate on the call center training modules from there.
 It allows agents to be heard and have a voice in their basic call center training.

 Carving out time for QA and enablement in a call center also opens the door for transparency.
 The relationships between agents and managers thrive when QA works in tandem with service and support teams.
-If managers can show through training how they have their team’s best interest at heart, the agents will put in time and effort to build that relationship and grow it over time.
-Reducing employee turnover is critical in the long term success of a call center, and strengthening these relationships every day is a key component of employee retention.
+If managers can show through training how they have their team’s best interest at heart, the agents will put in the time and effort to build that relationship and grow it over time.
+Reducing employee turnover is critical in the long-term success of a call center, and strengthening these relationships every day is a key component of employee retention.

 Prioritizing enablement also changes how a customer service team views the QA team.
 For a team that spends their time finding the problems in the everyday workflow, it’s not a good feeling to have that team call you into their office.
 It can hurt morale.
 If we can turn these pinpointed optimizations into larger enablement campaigns, we get to flip QA into the positive enablement that it can be.
 And that’s a big deal.